Top Reasons to Jumpstart Your Business's Paperless Initiative

 2. Go slow.

 Before springing a new system on your employees, it’s essential that you predict all possible complications.
 You’ll also want to anticipate how going paperless will affect your employees, clients, and customers, and warn them of the changes that will be made.

 3. Get help.

 Lastly, don’t forget to seek professional help with the technology aspect of your new paperless system.
-A managed service provider can help you set up a secure, easy-to-use cloud storage system and offer extremely useful assistance for making the overall transition.
+A fractional CIO can help you set up a secure, easy-to-use cloud storage system and offer extremely useful assistance for making the overall transition.